Dilloid/sem-group-17/use-cases/use-case-4.md

-# USE CASE: 4 Generate a report on all the countries in a region, organised by largest population to smallest
+# USE CASE: 4 Produce a report on all the countries in a region, organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an organisation, we want to generate a report on all the countries in a region, organised by largest population to smallest
+As an *organisation employee*, I want to *produce a report on all the countries in a region, organised by largest population to smallest*.

 ### Scope